enriqueMontano/cloudinary-statistics/README.md

 ## How to use

-In your default browser or Postman app, you can do two different calls:
+In your default browser or Postman app, you can do two different calls.

 1. Get some statistics: